convox/docs/docs/deployment/ssl.md

 ---
 title: "SSL"
+description: "Configure SSL certificates for Convox Services using AWS ACM, including generation, import, and local Rack setup."
 ---

+# SSL

 Convox will, if needed, automatically generate a valid SSL certificate for your service via [AWS ACM](https://aws.amazon.com/certificate-manager/).
-If you _already_ have a single matching certificate in AWS ACM, in the same region as the rack is installed, for the domain(s) in your service's configuration, Convox will use the existing certificate.
+If you _already_ have a single matching certificate in AWS ACM, in the same region as the Rack is installed, for the domain(s) in your service's configuration, Convox will use the existing certificate.

 If you specify a custom `domain:` attribute for your service be on the lookout for a validation email that will come the first time you deploy.